16 free things to do in Rio de Janeiro

 Rio de Janeiro is one of the most expensive cities in Brazil.
-The cost of living or even just touring the city is very high which can make weekend activities a money drainer.
+The cost of living or even just touring the city is very high, which can make weekend activities a money drainer.
+Finding free things to do in Rio de Janeiro is the best option to have fun without spending too much money.

-Rio de Janeiro has a lot of beautiful beaches with amazing blue waters to spend the day, but if the comfort of the sand and the hot sun are not in your plans, we may have the right tips of other inexpensive (and free!) programs to do in this wonderful city.
+Rio de Janeiro offers lots of beautiful beaches with amazing blue waters to spend the day.
+But if the comfort of the sand and the hot sun is not in your plans, we may have the right tips of other inexpensive (and free!) programs to do in the Wonderful City.

 1. Riding a bike through the South region

-The daily use of bicycles at Bike Rio is $5 reais, but you can also opt for the monthly pass, valid for 30 days, for only $10 reais.
-There are hundreds of bike rentals stations in the city, running between 6am and midnight.
-For more information on Bike Rio, visit http://www.mobilicidade.com.br/bikerio.asp.
+The daily use of bicycles at Bike Rio is R$8,80, but you can also choose the monthly pass, valid for 30 days, for $29,90.
+There are hundreds of bike rental stations around the city, running between 5 am and midnight.
+For more information on Bike Rio, visit their official website or read our blog post for more information about it.

 2. Visit the Mirante da Paz, in Cantagalo